cockroachdb/docs/src/current/_includes/v24.1/essential-alerts.md

     RESUME JOB 681491311976841286;
     ```

-5. If the changefeed latency does not progress after the above steps due to lack of cluster resources or availability of the changefeed sink, [contact Support](https://support.cockroachlabs.com).
+5. If the changefeed latency does not progress after these steps due to lack of cluster resources or availability of the changefeed sink, [contact Support](https://support.cockroachlabs.com).

 ### Changefeed has been paused a long time

-Changefeed jobs should not be paused for a long time because the protected timestamp prevents garbage collections.
-As a hedge against an operational error, this alert guard against an inadvertently "forgotten" pause.
+Changefeed jobs should not be paused for a long time because [the protected timestamp prevents garbage collection]({% link {{ page.version.version }}/protect-changefeed-data.md %}).
+To protect against an operational error, this alert guards against an inadvertently forgotten pause.

 **Metric**
 <br>[`jobs.changefeed.currently_paused`]({% link {{ page.version.version }}/essential-metrics-{{ include.deployment }}.md %}#changefeed-currently-paused)